akm799/launch-list/readme.md

 ### Libraries

-The [Retrofit2](https://square.github.io/retrofit/) library was used to call the [Space X REST API](https://github.com/r-spacex/SpaceX-API) endpoints whereas [RxJava2](https://github.com/ReactiveX/RxJava) was employed to orchestrate the remote server calls and local cache calls.
+The [Retrofit2](https://square.github.io/retrofit/) library was used to call the [Space X REST API](https://github.com/r-spacex/SpaceX-API) endpoints whereas [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) or [RxJava2](https://github.com/ReactiveX/RxJava) were employed to orchestrate the remote server calls and local cache calls (depending on the application variant).
 The Android [Room](https://developer.android.com/training/data-storage/room/index.html) persistence library was utilised for data caching.
 The
 [Glide](https://github.com/bumptech/glide) library helped with image display.
 For dependency injection, the [Koin](https://insert-koin.io/) framework was used.
 To aid unit testing, the [Mockito](https://site.mockito.org/) mocking framework and [Hamcrest](http://hamcrest.org/JavaHamcrest/) matcher library were included.

 ### Contact